kynex7510/3dbrew/content/GSP_Shared_Memory.md

 | 6-4 | Unused |
 | 7 | Flush buffer (0 = don't flush, 1 = flush) |

-This command converts the specified address to a physical address, then writes the physical address and size to the [GPU](GPU "wikilink") registers at 0x1EF018E0.
-This buffer contains [GPU commands](GPU/Internal_Registers "wikilink").
+This command sets the GPU [command list registers](GPU/External_Registers#command_list "wikilink"), and optionally updates gas additive blend results after command processing has ended.

+No error checking is performed on the parameters. address and size should be both 8-byte aligned, and the address should be in linear, QTM or VRAM memory, otherwise PA 0 is returned by the vaddr-\>paddr conversion code.
 When flushing is enabled, svcFlushProcessDataCache is used to flush the buffer.

 ### Trigger Memory Fill